Church & Dwight (CHD) Q1 2017 Results - Earnings Call Transcript

 Operator

 Thank you.
-Our first question comes from the line of Steve Powers with UBS.
+Our first question goes to the line of Steve Powers with UBS.
 Your line is open.

 Megan Cody - UBS Securities LLC